OpenVPN/openvpn3-linux/README.md

 The ovpn-dco kernel module currently only support ***Linux kernel 5.4*** and newer.
 Currently supported distributions with DCO support:

+ * CentOS 8
- * Fedora release 32, 33 and Rawhide
+ * Fedora release 33, 34 and Rawhide
+ * Red Hat Enterprise Linux 8
- * Ubuntu 20.04
+ * Ubuntu 20.04 and newer

-The ovpn-dco kernel module is currently not functional on RHEL/CentOS due to the kernel version is older than 5.4.
+The ovpn-dco kernel module is currently not functional on RHEL/CentOS due to the kernel version is older than 4.18.
 OpenVPN 3 Linux will build with the ``--enable-dco`` feature but requires a functional ``ovpn-dco`` kernel module to be fully functional.

 To build OpenVPN 3 Linux with this support, add ``--enable-dco`` to the ``./configure`` command.

-##### NOTES: SELinux on Fedora

-   There is a known issue with SELinux.
-For the time being SELinux must be put into permissive mode before DCO support will work.
-   This is done by running this command:

-       # setenforce 0

-   This will fixed in a later release of OpenVPN 3 Linux.

 #### Auto-completion helper for bash/zsh